Social

 Activities

 We emphasize making proposals for the future, and of course making sure that we deliver the products that are in demand every day.
 The things that are required of products change according to ever-changing social and economic situations, widespread environmental awareness, and many other factors impacting the business environment.
-By proactively proposing the functions that are appropriate for the sustainability of society in the future in addition to performance and prices, we will be a strategic partner that can be involved in development and design from a position that is closer to customers, aiming to achieve high-level customer satisfaction.
+By proactively proposing the functions that are appropriate for the sustainability of society in the future in addition to performance and prices, we will be a strategic partner that can be involved in development and design from a position that is closer to customers, achieving high-level customer satisfaction.

 Policies